-In this blog post, we take a slightly different approach and introduce the TOMMIE sales methodology by Pat Surlis, Principal at Billy Johnston & Co.
+In this blog post, we describe the TOMMIE sales principle by Pat Surlis, Principal at Billy Johnston & Co.

 TOMMIE is an acronym that stands for Trusted, Organized, Motivated, Mature, Interested, and Effective.